evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Preliminaries

-Given that there is still a lack of data on many problems using event-based cameras, some datasets have been generated using simulators/emulators, such as N-MobiFace, N-YoutubeFaces, and e-CK+ and e-MMI.
-Two novel methods for generating realistic events from video frames are ESIM \cite{billard2018esim} and V2E \cite{hu2021v2e}.
-The first method simulates an event camera from an adaptive rendering scheme that only samples frames when necessary \cite{billard2018esim}.
-The V2E simulator/emulator aims to replicate the working principle of event cameras to generate realistic DVS event streams characterized by high temporal resolution (using a state-of-the-art interpolation model \cite{niklaus2017superslomo}), high dynamic range (by calculating the logarithm of the luminance intensity), pixel-level Gaussian event threshold mismatch, finite intensity-dependent bandwidth, and intensity-dependent noise \cite{hu2021v2e}.
-Later in this work, we use the e-CK+ dataset introduced in \cite{verschae2023eventgesturefer}, where emulated events are generated from their associated frames using the V2E method, and the event-frame pair is available for each sample.
+Given the lack of data on many problems involving event-based cameras, some datasets have been generated using simulators/emulators, such as N-MobiFace, N-YoutubeFaces, e-CK+, and e-MMI.
+Two methods for generating realistic events from video frames are ESIM \cite{billard2018esim} and V2E \cite{hu2021v2e}.
+ESIM simulates an event camera using an adaptive rendering scheme that samples frames as needed \cite{billard2018esim}.
+The V2E simulator aims to replicate event cameras by generating realistic DVS event sequences with high temporal resolution (using an interpolation model \cite{niklaus2017superslomo}), high dynamic range (by computing the luminance intensity logarithm), pixel-level Gaussian event-threshold mismatch, a finite intensity-dependent bandwidth, and intensity-dependent noise \cite{hu2021v2e}.
+In \cite{verschae2023eventgesturefer}the e-CK+ dataset was introduced, in which emulated events were generated from frames using V2E, and an event-frame pair was available for each sample.